-- 1. When you arrive home, take the cat carrier into your kitten's safe haven.
+- 1. When you arrive home, take the cat carrier into your cat's safe haven.
 If you haven't set up a safe haven yet, do so before opening the carrier. - 2.
-Open the carrier and let your kitten decide whether she wants to come out to explore.
-Please note your kitten may stay inside the carrier for hours. - 3.
-Whether or not she comes out of the carrier, leave your kitten in her safe haven for at least 24 hours.
+Open the carrier and let your cat decide whether she wants to come out to explore.
+Please note your cat may stay inside the carrier for hours. - 3.
+Whether or not she comes out of the carrier, leave your cat in her safe haven.